Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming

 \subsection{Overview of Our Approach}

 We first clarify our conceptualization of ICL.
-As stated in Section \ref{sec:ps}, instead of adopting the notion that ICL requires demonstration-answer pairs of a task as prompts in the context window, here we propose that any text in the context window will predispose the model toward producing similar text in the future.
-This text could take the form of demonstration-answer pairs, as is the case in the best-known examples of ICL, but it does not need to: it could be any type of text whose structure is then preferred by the model in subsequent predictions.
+In most of the literature, ICL is conceptualized as involving explicit demonstration-answer pairs.
+However, \citet{chen2024parallel} find that parallel structures in pre-training data substantially contribute to ICL capabilities in LLMs, where parallel structures are defined as pairs of phrases that appear in the same context window and that follow similar templates.
+Although these parallel structures are not explicitly framed as input-output pairs for a task, they can be conceptualized as in-context examples of less-structured implicit ``tasks'' such as copying n-grams, repeating syntactic constructions, and producing related types of world knowledge.
+Inspired by this perspective, we conceptualize ICL as a more generalized notion that involves \textit{a sensitivity to parallelism} through generic next-token prediction: any text in the context window will influence the model's logits toward preferring similar text.
+This generalized notion of ICL, namely, the contextual influence of prompts in the context window, is analogous to priming in humans.
+The fact that \citet{chen2024parallel} showed that parallel structures in pre-training substantially contribute to the emergence of ICL supports the view that we can frame ICL in these more general, parallelism-focused terms.
 Under this generalized framing, ICL can produce structural priming: a model that observes a sentence with a particular syntactic structure (say, the DO structure) can use ICL to replicate that syntactic structure, even though the sentence cannot be cleanly viewed as a demonstration-answer pair.
 That is, the less structured, implicitly defined ``task'' encoded by the DO sentence used as the prompt could be interpreted as ``producing another sentence following the DO structural template exemplified in the prompt.''